ubihazard/broadcast/README.md

 ### OpenVPN

-BROADcast repository contains an example OpenVPN configuration and scripts for running BROADcast after starting a OpenVPN server using a TAP device.
+BROADcast repository contains an example OpenVPN configuration and scripts for running BROADcast after starting an OpenVPN server using a TAP device.

 *Note that if you intend to start BROADcast from OpenVPN using its start/stop script functionality, you must also run OpenVPN with administrator privileges, just like BROADcast.*